Rise of the Mummy (2021) Review

 Even by the low standards of a Scott Jeffrey film, this is a horrible start.
 He had the good sense to change the company name from Proportion Pictures to Jagged Edge Productions but that didn’t do anything for the film’s quality, or lack thereof.
 Actress turned first time director Antonia Johnstone does what she can but the script by Shannon Holiday (House on Elm Lake, Dinosaur Hotel) would drag down even a seasoned helmer.

-As you can probably guess, some idiot takes a liking to some of the Mummy’s jewelry, steals it and the bandaged boogeyman wakes up.
+As you can probably guess, some idiot takes a liking to some of the Mummy’s jewellery, steals it and the bandaged boogeyman wakes up.
 Taking its cue from what is one of the better films Jeffrey has been involved with, Cupid, the creature traps a handful of students in the school and stalks them.

 Unfortunately, the students are as vapid and cookie-cutter as it gets.
 The film attempts to give Holly (Abi Casson Thompson, The Candy Witch) some depth by having her feel guilty about the death of her brother.
 But it comes off as fake and annoying as her BFF Kira (Mya Brown, Medusa).